NdumisoMkhasibe/My-WeThinkCode-2025-Pre-Academic-Year-Student-Learning-Plan/README.md

 Positives:
 > I really like the cheat sheet pdf .
 It summarizes the commands and the uses well.
 I considering making my own so I am happy it was provided.
 It makes me confidence to have it to refer to.
 > The youtube video also summarized all the Git work done so far nicely.
 It made it seem much easier and less complicated than it had seem to me.

+Week 0 : Introduction To Programming With Python Topics : Indoor Voice, Playback Speed, Making Faces, Einstein and Tip Calculator

+Negatives:
+> I an unfamiliar still with using Github and the whole github userface.
+It doesn't come nauturally like VS Code and Codespaces.

+Positives:
+> The lecturer David Malan explains python programming in a fun manner.
+> I found all the questions straight forward and easy to answer.